albertofurnari/zero-shot-engineering-spec/docs/en/ZSE-Spec-v1.0.md

 ### 2.3 Output Formatting

-The output format acts as a structural cage.
+The output format acts as a structural constraint.

 Examples: